Short Breaks: Central Otago

 Lake Wanaka

 Flying into Queenstown is an experience in itself, but hire a car and head into the dramatic landscapes of Central Otago and you’re instantly in another world.
-This place is as far from the sea as you can get in New Zealand and boasts the hottest, coldest and driest climate.
-It was once crowded with gold-rush fortune seekers but today Central Otago’s claim to fame is gold award-winning Pinot Noir.
-It’s not only the world’s southern-most wine growing region but also New Zealand’s fastest-developing wine region - and it’s easy to see why.
+This place is as far from the sea as you can get in New Zealand (but still only 130 kilometers, or 80 miles, away) and boasts the hottest, coldest and driest climate.
+It was once crowded with gold-rush fortune seekers, but today Central Otago’s claim to fame is gold award-winning Pinot Noir.
+It’s not only the world’s southern-most winegrowing region, but also New Zealand’s fastest-developing wine region - and it’s easy to see why.
 Join a wine tour or follow a wine trail and taste the difference that this unique soil and continental climate brings to grapes grown here.
-There’s nothing like a Central Otago pinot noir to toast a great day on the ski slopes or an adventure in this outdoor playground with its colourful gold-mining past.
+There’s nothing like a Central Otago wine to toast a great day on the ski slopes or an adventure in this outdoor playground with its colourful gold-mining past.

 Don’t miss:

-• Central Otago’s founding winery, Gibbston Valley - offers the ultimate in relaxed luxury, fine wine, culinary excellence and 5- star personal service
+• Central Otago’s founding winery, Gibbston Valley Winery - offers the ultimate in relaxed luxury, fine wine, culinary excellence and 5- star personal service.

 • Naseby – New Zealand’s ice sports hub – has the southern hemisphere’s only Olympic-standard curling facility and natural luge track.